How to Use Aider: Atomic Git Commits & Architect Mode (2026 Guide)

-- Editor-agnostic: Aider does not care whether you use VS Code, Neovim, Emacs, or a basic terminal over SSH.
-It modifies files on disk and commits changes to Git.
-Your editor picks up the changes through normal file-watching.
+- Editor-agnostic by design: Aider does not care whether you use VS Code, JetBrains, Vim, Emacs, or a basic terminal over SSH.
+It modifies files on disk and commits to Git; your editor picks up the changes through normal file-watching.
+Pair it with JetBrains tooling on one screen and a Vim split on another and the workflow stays identical.

 Step 1: System Requirements